History of the Chicago Cubs: Tinker to Evers to Chance

 "Gonfalon" is a poetic way of referring to the pennant that both clubs battled for.
-The expression "Tinker to Evers to Chance" is still used today and means "well-oiled routine" or a "sure thing".
+The expression "Tinker to Evers to Chance" is still used today in American English and means "well-oiled routine" or a "sure thing".

 Tinker and Evers reportedly could not stand each other and rarely spoke off the field.
 Evers, a high-strung, argumentative man, suffered a nervous breakdown in 1911 and rarely played that year.
 Chance suffered a near-fatal beaning the same year.
 The trio played together little after that.
 In 1913, Chance went to manage the New York Yankees and Tinker went to Cincinnati to manage the Reds, and that was the end of one of the most notable infields in baseball.
 They were inducted into the Baseball Hall of Fame together in 1946.
 Tinker and Evers reportedly became amicable in their old age, with the baseball wars far behind them.